 Come explore the world of the Rocky Mountain Bighorn Sheep.
-The central display, “Sheep Mountain”, is a 16-feet tall diorama that recreates the summer and winter habitats of the Bighorns.
-This exhibit includes plants and other wildlife that share bighorn sheep habitat.
-Our dioramas include full-body taxidermy mounts of grizzly bears, marmot, wolves, golden eagle, mule deer, chipmunk, pika, coyote, mountain goat, bushy-tailed woodrat, mountain lion and more!
+The central display, “Sheep Mountain,” is a 16-feet tall diorama that recreates the summer and winter habitats of the Bighorns.
+This exhibit includes plants and other wildlife that share bighorn sheep’s habitats.
+Our dioramas include full-body taxidermy mounts of grizzly bears, marmots, wolves, golden eagles, mule deer, chipmunks, pikas, coyotes, mountain goats, bushy-tailed woodrats, mountain lions, and more!

-Other Center exhibits include hands-on interactive displays that will engage, educate and entertain visitors of all ages!
-Feel the weight of a mature bighorn ram’s horn, identify wildlife tracks, scat and fur samples, and listen to a variety of local people telling their own bighorn sheep story.
-Center exhibits also examine predator/prey relationships, the survival strategy of migration, and see the mountain environment through the eyes of a bighorn sheep.
+Other Center exhibits include hands-on interactive displays that will engage, educate, and entertain visitors of all ages!
+Feel the weight of a mature bighorn ram’s horn, identify wildlife tracks, scat, and fur samples, and listen to a variety of local people telling their own bighorn sheep stories.
+Center exhibits also examine predator/prey relationships, explain the survival strategy of migration, and help visitors see the mountain environment through the eyes of a bighorn sheep.
 We occasionally have temporary special exhibits in the Ronald W. Ball Memorial Gallery as well as in the main exhibit hall.

 In memory of Ronald W. Ball, this Gallery honors Ron, who helped create the Wyoming Wild Sheep Foundation through his dedication to bighorn sheep conservation in Wyoming.
 The small Gallery hosts a theater space where educational films, temporary special exhibits including artwork and photography, and educational programs are regularly hosted.